wendyverdonk93/docs/content/payment-methods/wallet/applepay/about.md

     - /payment-methods/wallet/applepay/apple-pay-what-is-it
 ---

-Apple Pay is a leading global payment method that lets customers tokenize their Maestro, Mastercard, or Visa credit card in a digital wallet.
-It supports online and near-field communication (NFC) payments.
+Apple Pay is a leading global payment method that lets customers tokenize their payment details in a digital wallet.
+It supports Maestro, Mastercard, and Visa, and Dutch bank accounts.
+Customers can make both online and near-field communication (NFC) payments.
 An additional layer of security is provided by [3D Secure](/faq/payment-regulations/about-3d-secure/), which requires customers to verify their identity.

 ### Summary